HATEOAS and Hypermedia-Driven Development

 2. Service A follows the invoice link to retrieve payment details

-3. Service B can change the invoice URL structure without impacting Service A
+3. Service B evolves invoice URL structure without impacting Service A

 <!-- User profile with edit action -->